 The signs of a Dramamine overdose can include:

-Once many people realize they are addicted to Dramamine, their first goal is to get off it.
+Once many people realize they are addicted to Dramamine, their first goal should be to get it out of their body and get clean.
 They can do this in a few different ways, although not all of the following are recommended.
+We highly suggest enlisting professional help in any drug addiction recovery, and do not suggest attempting your own detox at home or on your own.

 For some drugs, it is acceptable to quit using the cold turkey method.
 Marijuana is often used as an example because the physical withdrawal symptoms are minimal.
 The same is not true for a medication like Dramamine.